-(CNN) -- When Betty Draper of "Mad Men" lit a cigarette on her son's school bus during a class trip in a recent episode, I cracked up.
+(CNN) -- When Betty Draper of "Mad Men" lit a cigarette on her son's school bus during a class trip, I cracked up.
 After all, the prospect of a 2014 mom smoking around her child's classmates is about as likely as teens giving up their smartphones.

 Motherhood has changed a lot since I grew up in the 1960s.